nmwsharp/polyscope-docs/cpp/source/features/slice_planes.md

 }
 ```

 Slice planes can also be manipulated in the GUI under `[View] --> [Slice Planes]`, where you can add and remove slice planes and control whether they are active and widgets are visible.
 When a plane is active in the scene, you can drag the 3D widget to adjust its pose.
-Additionally, for each structure, the `[Options] --> [Slice Planes]` allows you to toggle whether the slice plane effects that structure.
+Additionally, for each structure, `[Options] --> [Slice Planes]` allows you to toggle whether the slice plane effects that structure.

 ### Creating and modifying slice planes